 Teams isn’t going anywhere – and neither are your customers’ demands for unified communications and collaboration solutions that support remote and hybrid work environments.
 Direct Route offers a bridge between the stellar collaboration possibilities with Microsoft Teams and the necessary voice technology your customers need.
 If you’re ready to leverage this solution that will make your customers sticky for life, read on to get two must-know facts about selling Direct Route.

-There Are Multiple Scenarios to Choose Direct Route
+There Are Multiple Scenarios to Choose Microsoft Teams Direct Routing

 It’s important for channel partners to be familiar with the two scenarios in which a customer would need Direct Route.